jank324/8mm-film-scanner/README.md

 cd frontend
 ```

-install packages
+and its required packages.

 ```sh
 npm install
 ```

-then build frontend via
+Continue to build the frontend via

 ```sh
 npm run build
 ```

-`cd` back to the project root (`..`) then you can start the server by running
+then `cd` back to the project root (`..`) where you can start the server by running

 ```sh
 sudo python3 server.py
 ```

-You probably want to run the server on boot of the Pi ...

-This repository provides a *systemd* service `8mmfilmscanner.service` that runs the 8mm Film Scanner's server on boot.
+You probably want to run the server on boot of the Pi, so the scanner is ready to scan within seconds of you turning it on and without the need for you to start anything manually.
+To this end, this repository provides a *systemd* service `8mmfilmscanner.service` that runs the 8mm Film Scanner's server on boot.
 To set up the service, copy the `.service` file to `/etc/systemd/system` by running

 ```bash
 sudo cp 8mmfilmscanner.service /etc/systemd/system/